 The story opens in a toy store on Christmas Eve.
-As

-"The Adventures of Two Dutch Dolls and a Golliwogg" by Florence
+"The Adventures of Two Dutch Dolls

-Among them are several Dutch dolls, also called
+Among them are several “Dutch” dolls, also called

-arranged in various poses for sketching (often used by
+be arranged in various poses for sketching (often used by

 clothed as one wishes.)
-The two larger dolls,
+The two larger dolls, “Peg” and

-Peg and Sarah Jane, immediately set about making
+“Sarah Jane,” immediately set about making themselves

 and Weg, remain unclothed, as does the tiny “Midget”.

 As the toys prepare to dance, they hear a sound:

-They all look round, as well they may to see a horrid
+“They all look round, as well they may to see a horrid

 The blackest gnome